Aliftikhar/IFTIKHARSHAH/README.md

 ### Global Super Store Analysis
 [Publication](https://public.tableau.com/app/profile/shah.iftikhar/viz/Golbal_Superstore_Analysis/Story1)

-Initiating form building the path between the data souce and Tableau analyzed the Global Super Store to present the facts visually.
+Initiating from building the path between the data source and Tableau, I analyzed the Global Super Store to present the facts visually.
 Plotted multiple visuals to demonstrate the numbers elegantly.
-Build story based on report levels charts and map plots to present the project to the instructor.
+Build a story based on report-level charts and map plots to present the project to the instructor.

 ## Skills